 No one expected an IT transition of this scale to go perfectly smoothly.
 However, Marriott has truly missed the opportunity to give members a great first impression of the new loyalty program with open and up-front communication throughout the transition – it would’ve simply been a matter of sending occasional emails and properly training their front-line staff on key merger-related issues.
 Of all the complaints one might have about the new program, this is the one that disappoints me the most.

 Verdict: Bad.
 Operationally, many kinks remain in the loyalty platform and are in need of fixing, such as the delayed transfer of points and the millions of missing points in members’ accounts out there.
 However, I don’t consider these to be absolute failures, since stuff like this is understandable and expected during an IT project of this scale, and Marriott has been quick in helping me resolve my account’s issues when I’ve asked them to.
 The real failure has been the lack of communication with members, which, sadly, kicks off the new program on a sour note.

 I think it’s fair to say that Marriott has been guilty of over-promising and under-delivering so far in terms of the execution of the merger.
 Part of that is no doubt related to IT constraints, but some of Marriott’s strategic decisions – such as the overall timing of the mid-year merger and the choice to use confusion and uncertainty to cause breakage in outstanding Travel Packages – have also been highly questionable.

-Having said that, the reality is that what’s done is done, and what matters most is that we still have a competitive loyalty program on our hands, one in which remains plenty of opportunities to redeem points at good value.
+Having said that, the reality is that what’s done is done, and what matters most is that we still have a competitive loyalty program on our hands, one which remains plenty of opportunities to redeem points at a good value.
 As members, it’s our right to be critical of the program but also our choice whether to participate or not, and I suspect most of us will indeed continue to earn and burn.